att/netarbiter/sds/openstack-helm-ceph-resiliency-test/disk-failure.rst

 Solution:
 ---------

+To recover the disk failure on ``/dev/sdd`` and bring back the failed OSD, excecute the following procedure:
+1. Zap the disk ``/dev/sdd``
-Idenfiy a OSD pod name associated with a disk failure.
+2. Idenfiy the name of the OSD pod associated with the disk failure
+3. Delete the OSD pod associated with the disk failure
+4. Monitor the Ceph status

 .. code-block::
   $ sudo ceph-disk zap /dev/sdd